Robert Mathieson (the First Settler of Manhattan Beach) and the Spirit Lake Massacre

 The Manhattan Hotel was essentially deserted after its bankruptcy in 1899.

 In 1902, Myerly doubled the hotel’s capacity with 14 new bedrooms.
 He also added a new 40 ft x 90 ft dancing pavilion (with space for an orchestra) and wide porches surrounding the entire building.
+In her obituary, Joseph's daughter Josephine recalled seeing Fred Astaire and his sister Adele practicing their dance steps at the Manhattan Hotel.

 By 1903, the hotel had accommodations for 250 guests, a new billiard hall, and a 300 ft long patio with a beautiful, panoramic view of West Lake Okoboji.
 There were also considerable improvements to the resort’s grounds, beach, boat landings, and a newly installed electric lighting plant.